ammarbrohi/gift-freak/README.md

 library Counter {
 ^ (Relevant source part starts here and spans across multiple lines).

+Contract: StableToken
+  ✓ TotalSupply of STBL at the start should be 0
+  ✓ owner prints some STBL (138ms)
+  ✓ Alice prints some STBL (119ms)
+  ✓ TotalSupply of STBL should be 200 (42ms)
+  ✓ Alice sends owner's STBL to Bob (497ms)

 Contract: GiftCertificate
-    ✓ TotalSupply of STBL at the start should be 0
-    ✓ owner prints some STBL (157ms)
-    ✓ Alice prints some STBL (128ms)
+  ✓ print some STBL fior participants (224ms)
-    ✓ TotalSupply of STBL should be 200 (54ms)
-    ✓ Owner funds GFT with STBL (434ms)
+  ✓ Owner funds GFT with STBL (206ms)
-    ✓ Alice buys some GFT (347ms)
+  ✓ Alice buys some GFT (367ms)
-    ✓ Alice spends GFT with Bob (277ms)
+  ✓ Alice spends GFT with Bob (296ms)
-    ✓ Bob redeems GFT (203ms)
+  ✓ Bob redeems GFT (349ms)
+  ✓ Pause contract and redeem (866ms)

-  8 passing (2s)
+11 passing (4s)

-truffle(develop)>
+truffle(development)>

 ```
 Note: the Warnings are native to the OpenZeppelin libraries used.